kg583/TIGHT/src/plot/plot.md

 # Plotting Guide

 Use `PLOT` to plot each vertex of the graph using its layout coordinates (see `layout.md`) along with its edges.
 Plotting options are specified in `Ans` as a list of up to five numerical arguments.
 These arguments are parsed in a set order, with default values assumed if they are not provided.
-They are given as follows:
+They are parsed as follows:

 1. `scale`: A nonzero real number specifying the size of the plot within the graphing window
 	* If `scale >= 1`, vertices may be plotted outside the graphing window